OBV Backtesting Strategies: Unlocking Profitable Trading Techniques

 I want profitable strategy Open Free Account

-Algorithmic Strategies & Backtesting results using OB
+Quant Strategies & Backtesting results using OB

 Discover below a selection of trading strategies based on the OB indicator and how they have performed in backtesting.
 You can test all these strategies (and many more) for free on thousands of assets, using their complete historical data.

-Algorithmic Trading Strategy: OBV Reversals with Ichimoku Conversion and Candlesticks on RIOT
+Quant Trading Strategy: OBV Reversals with Ichimoku Conversion and Candlesticks on RIOT

 The backtesting results for the trading strategy from November 6, 2022, to November 6, 2023, reveal some significant statistics.
 The strategy achieved a profit factor of 1.49, indicating that for every dollar risked, $1.49 was gained.
 The annualized return on investment (ROI) stood at an impressive 64.13%, suggesting a considerable growth in the investment.
 On average, the holding period of trades was 3 days and 17 hours, reflecting the strategy's tendency to capitalize on short-term market movements.
 With only 28 closed trades during the period, the average number of trades per week amounted to 0.53.
 Additionally, the winning trades accounted for just 25% of the total closed trades.